 As part of the University of Maryland School of Medicine, the Department of Medicine is a powerhouse of research activities.
 With over $162 million in annual direct grant and contract support, the Department has about 62 NIH RO1 awards, over 508 active research awards, including a GCRC, Pepper Center for Geriatric Research and Education, collaborative projects to study COPD and diabetes, 12 NIH funded K awards, 5 VA Career development awards, and several NIH-funded training grants.
 We are very proud of our research ranking for NIH grants.
 Currently our Department is ranked in #37 of 141 medical schools and #15 of 76 for public medical schools in the US.
-Our faculty now number 350 full-time and 44 part-time faculty members, with over 300 volunteer faculty.
+Our faculty now number 350 full-time and 48 part-time faculty members, with nearly 300 volunteer faculty.
 Our emphasis on excellence in education and research fosters a strong academic and patient care environment for residency training in general medicine and the subspecialties.

 Stephen N. Davis, MBBS, FRCP, FACP, was named as the Theodore E. Woodward Professor and Chairman in December 2009, and serves as Physician-in-Chief of the University of Maryland Medical Center.
 Dr. Davis, an internationally recognized endocrinologist and research scientist, was recruited from Vanderbilt University School of Medicine.
 As the Department of Medicine's 13th chair, he leads the School of Medicine's largest department, with over 300 full-time faculty.
 He has devoted his career to research and patient care, focusing on treating adults with diabetes and metabolic disorders, as well as studying the biological basis of certain diabetes-related complications.